 As you sit on your back porch the summer heat is oppressive.
 Your hair gets matted with sweat, making it stick to the back of your neck.
 There has to be a better way to cool off other than sucking down iced tea and lemonade during the sweltering heat of the summer months.

 That’s when it hits you… a POOL!

 A beautiful oasis that is pleasing to the eye and super convenient to jump into on a hot day.
 But wait, before you start breaking ground in your backyard, there are some things you should consider first.

 Keep reading to learn 10 questions to ask yourself before you commit to building a swimming pool.

-1. Is Your Yard Suitable for Building a Swimming Pool?
+- 1. Is Your Yard Suitable for Building a Swimming Pool?

 The first thing you should ask yourself is whether your yard is capable of supporting a pool.